-This project demonstrated that applying the transport optimization algorithms to these complex, real-world sites was more than just "hitting the go button" but required expertise to limit the potential solution space to be searched.
-The transport optimization teams employed sequential solution approaches to reduce computational effort, which fixed some parts of the problem and optimized others.
-In some cases, problems were solved one management period at a time, determining well locations by first assuming steady-state pumping rates, then optimizing well rates over time for those predetermined well locations.
+This project demonstrated that applying the transport optimization algorithms to these complex, real-world sites was more than just "hitting the go button".
+Primarily, it required expertise to limit the potential solution space to be searched.
+The transport optimization teams employed sequential solution approaches to reduce computational effort, in which some parts of the problem were fixed while others were optimized.
+In some cases, problems were solved one management period at a time, and/or determining well locations by first assuming steady-state pumping rates and then optimizing well rates over time for those pre-determined well locations.
 These approaches require substantial expertise and professional insight.

-4.4 TECHNOLOGY COMPARISON
+4.4 Technology Comparison

-The results clearly indicate that mathematical optimization methods are able to identify solutions that are better than those obtained using traditional trial-and-error approaches.
-The solutions found were 3% to 50% better than those obtained using trial-and-error (measured using optimal objective function values), with a representative improvement of about 20%.
-Given the computational limits, it is not practical for the optimization algorithms to search the entire solution space so there is always a chance that global optimal solution will be missed.
-For the problems solved in this project, better solutions were consistently found by the transport optimization algorithms than with trial-and-error.
+The results clearly indicate that mathematical optimization methods are able to identify solutions that are better than those obtained using traditional trial-&-error approaches.
+The solutions found were 3% to 50% better than those obtained using trial-&-error (measured using optimal objective function values), with a representative improvement of about 20%.
+Given the computational limits, it is not practical for the optimization algorithms to search the entire solution space so there is always a chance that global optimal solution will be missed, but for the problems solved in this project better solutions were consistently found by the transport optimization algorithms than with trial-&-error.

-This project did not specifically address optimization results versus the current system because the current systems were not designed with the current groundwater model and/or were not designed based on the same optimization formulations considered in this demonstration project (i.e., different objective functions and constraints).
-For example, the P&T systems may have been installed to achieve hydraulic capture of plume migration whereas the demonstration project may have focused on cleanup.
-The optimization results would not be directly comparable to the existing design for plume containment.
+This project did not specifically address optimization results versus the current system, because the current systems were not designed with the current groundwater model and/or were not designed based on the same optimization formulations considered in this demonstration project (i.e., different objective functions and constraints).
+For example, the pump and treat systems might have been installed to achieve hydraulic capture of plume migration whereas the demonstration project may have focused on cleanup; therefore, the optimization results would not be directly comparable to the existing design for plume containment.
 Therefore emphasis on such comparisons is not appropriate.
-If such comparisons were to be made by calculating the objective function value (using the optimization formulations for the demonstration project) based on the current systems (e.g., existing well rates and well locations), improved objective values for the optimization results would be evident.
-For instance, for Umatilla Formulation #1, the objective function value for the current system (e.g., existing well rates and well locations) would be \$3.8 million, versus \$1.66 million from the optimization results.
-This is due largely to the improved cleanup time (17 years for the current system versus 4 years for the optimization results).
-However, the trial-and-error group achieved a solution of 6 years for cleanup time, with life-cycle cost of \$2.23 million, indicating that much of the improvement associated with the optimization results relative to the current system is not attributed solely to the optimization algorithms.
-In this example, the benefit of the optimization algorithm (versus trial-and-error) was to lower the simulated cleanup time from 6 years to 4 years, thereby lowering life-cycle costs from \$2.23 million to \$1.66 million.
+However, if such comparisons were to be made by calculating the objective function value (using the optimization formulations for the demonstration project) based on the current systems (e.g., existing well rates and well locations), improved objective values for the optimization results would be evident.
+For instance, for Umatilla Formulation #1, the objective function value for the current system (e.g., existing well rates and well locations) would be \$3.8M, versus \$1.66M from the optimization results.
+This is largely due to the improved cleanup time (17 years for the current system versus 4 years for the optimization results).
+However, the trial-&-error group achieved a solution of 6 years for cleanup time, with life-cycle cost of \$2.23M, indicating that much of the improvement associated with the optimization results relative to the current system is not attributed solely to the optimization algorithms.
+In this example, the benefit of the optimization algorithm (versus trial-&-error) was to lower the simulated cleanup time from 6 years to 4 years, thereby lowering lifecycle costs from \$2.23M to \$1.66M.